Want to know how to recover from stroke quickly? Well, you’re in luck!

 8. Recover from Stroke Quickly with a Better Diet

-Quick tip: You can boost neurogenesis in the brain with specific healthy foods
+Quick tip: You can boost neurogenesis with specific healthy foods

 Quick tip: You will probably crave a lot of sleep after stroke, and you should listen to your body!

-Our article on sleep after stroke is our most popular article by far, which is very interesting.
-Are you surprised by the amount of sleep that you need after stroke?
+Are you surprised by how much you sleep after stroke?
 If you are, don’t worry.
 The desire to sleep a lot after stroke is perfectly normal and healthy!

 Sleep helps improve movement recovery after stroke by turning the short-term memories from the day’s rehab exercises into long-term memories.
-In other words, the more you sleep the more opportunity your brain has to heal and recover.
+So make sure you get some zzz’s.

 If you fail to give your body the rest it needs, then your progress can go backward and prolong your recovery.